Your Travel Essentials: A Guide To Keeping Stress Free

-It’s holiday time.
-The destination is booked; perhaps yours is a villa in the Mediterranean sun, a caravan on the coast, or a long-haul trek for intrepid adventures.
-The travel plans are sorted; trains, planes and automobiles all worked out.
+It’s vacation time.
+The destination is booked; perhaps yours is a quaint cottage on the coast, a long-haul road trip cross-country, or a camping adventure in the mountains.
+The travel plans are sorted; trains, planes, and automobiles all worked out.
 All that remains is the unenviable task of rallying the troops and hoping for a journey that’s free of hiccups and full of good vibes.
-Just the thought of setting off for the much-anticipated trip with family, friends and pets can test even the most patient of travellers; the mind spinning into overdrive with plans of what to take and how to keep everyone entertained during the journey from home to your eventual destination.
-The fear of forgetting an ‘essential’ and a desperate desire to avoid a re-run of last year’s temper tantrum all adding to that sense of responsibility and feeling that only the perfect plan will do.
+Just the thought of setting off for your much-anticipated trip with family, friends, and pets can test even the most patient of travelers.
+All too quickly your mind can spin into overdrive juggling plans of what to take (don’t forget the essentials!), and how to keep everyone entertained during the journey to your destination (let’s avoid a re-run of last year’s temper tantrum, shall we?)
+This all can add to the underlying sense of responsibility and feeling that only the perfect plan will do.

 Help is at hand.
-With just a little forward planning –a decent chunk of which involves getting your fellow travellers to help lighten the load –the task of pulling that journey plan together can become something enjoyable and one that gives a great chance of a stress-free sojourn.
-Here’s how:
+With just a little forward planning — some of which involves getting your fellow travelers to help lighten the load — the task of pulling together the perfect itinerary can become enjoyable and even stress-free.

-Then scribble down roughly how long will be spent in each –this will really help you to think about what you’ll need for each part of the journey; a four-hour airport stopover will obviously need more thought than the short drive from the airport to your hotel.
-Likewise, driving across several borders will require infinitely more supplies that the short rail hop from the ferry terminal to the campsite.
-Add to this the names of everyone involved –pets and all! –and you have the starter plan to which you can start to add the essentials and, essentially, a baton to hand over to the gang to play their part!
+Start by jotting down a timeline of events, transportation, and locations involved in getting your gang from A to B: taxi to downtown, airport layovers, planned pitstop to visit Aunt Anne…Then, estimate how much time each will take – this will really help you to think about what you’ll need for each part of the journey.
+A four-hour flight will take more forethought than a 20 minute shuttle ride from the terminal to your hotel.
+Likewise, driving across borders or state lines will require more supplies that a train ride to the next town.
+Add to these notes along with the names of everyone involved — pets and all! — and you have the starter plan, or ‘travel pack’, to which you can start to add the essentials and, essentially, a baton to hand over to the gang to play their part!

 Keeping it Fun